singpath/classmentors/README.md

 python -m SimpleHTTPServer 8000
 ```

-Edit `window.SINGPATH.firebaseId` in `index.html` to point to the correct
+Edit `firebaseId` in `index.html` to point to the correct Firebase DB id.
+By
-Firebase DB id.
-By default, the build version points to "singpath"
-(our production DB).
+default, the build version points to "singpath" (our production DB).

 ## Building from source